emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-5.md

 Logout and login back (or restart the machine) for the settings to take effect.

-Next initialize the CSW database with the "`-U`" parameter:
+Next initialize the CSW database with the `"-U"` parameter:

 ```
 # pkgutil -U